AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/getting_started.rst

     Receiving objects: 100% (2220/2220), 2.89 MiB | 2.29 MiB/s, done.
     Resolving deltas: 100% (1434/1434), done.

-Both read + read/write users should then add the `AcademySoftwareFoundation/OpenColorIO <https://github.com/AcademySoftwareFoundation/OpenColorIO>`_ master branch
+Both read + read/write users should then add the `AcademySoftwareFoundation/OpenColorIO <https://github.com/AcademySoftwareFoundation/OpenColorIO>`_ main branch
 as a remote.
 This will allow you to more easily fetch updates as they become available::